 When exploring options in the travel industry, we recommend diverse and integrated care offerings to deliver a consistent service and avoid a fragmented user experience.
 Corporate travel programs should also prepare to accommodate booking requests that include travelers seeking more hands-on assistance, especially during travel disruptions.

 The change in travel demand and tourism has upended budgets, prompting organizations to revisit their spend strategies involving travel costs to adapt to the new environment.
 With an increased emphasis on cost savings and efficiencies, there is a heightened focus on program optimization with some companies exploring supplier and TMC consolidation as an option.

 Increasingly, program value will be defined by factors beyond cost savings and travel expenses.
 Companies are putting more weight on things like how much suppliers can support policy changes and duty of care initiatives and whether providers can deliver safety and connectivity throughout the entire journey.

 Without the proper data and visibility into travel programs, it will be difficult to achieve any of the goals above.
 Organizations should do a thorough assessment of their reporting tools to make sure they support the objectives that recently have slid up in the priority list, such as gauging and benchmarking traveler confidence, compiling feedback, managing spend, and driving policy enforcement.
 Data analytics solutions will be heavily depended on to assess the shift in travel patterns and volumes, gain greater clarity into spend management, and drive program decisions.

 Gathering personal information is necessary to support travelers.
-At the same time, how companies collect and process data are under increased scrutiny with new regulations being implemented globally.
-When appraising data tools, companies should make sure solutions have data security built in and that they comply with new standards.
+At the same time, how companies collect and process data for travel policies are under increased scrutiny with new regulations being implemented globally.
+When appraising data tools, companies should make sure solutions have data security built in and that they comply with new employee travel standards.